 For many youth the state of injustice in our world today can seem so dauntingly heartbreaking as to instill a sense of hopelessness to do anything about it.
 This is why youth leadership development in our congregations is a ministry, because it provides skills and tools for youth to have hope in their agency to be change makers in a hurting world.

-The title, Bringing the Web to Life, is a reference to the Web of Youth Ministry, which outlines eight components of a balanced youth ministry: spiritual development, beloved community, justice making, faith exploration, multi-generational relationships, covenantal leadership, identity formation and pastoral care.
+The title, Bringing the Web to Life, is a reference to the Web of Youth Ministry (PDF), which outlines eight components of a balanced youth ministry: spiritual development, beloved community, justice making, faith exploration, multi-generational relationships, covenantal leadership, identity formation and pastoral care.
 Within our congregations youth should not only have access to but also be collaborators in:

 - creating opportunities to nurture and enliven their spirits (spiritual development),

 - leading and participating in programs that are grounded in local community, connected with the wider movement and enriched by interfaith experience (beloved community),